vinmugambi/vinmugambi.github.io/content/blog/customize-azure-ad-b2c-policy-using-custom-html-and-javascript.md

 </notice>

 <notice>
- This articles assumes fundamental understanding of Azure AD B2C.
-You'll need to first prepare your tenant for custom policies.
-If you have not done so follow [this tutorial by Microsoft](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows?pivots=b2c-custom-policy).
+ This articles assumes fundamental understanding of Azure AD B2C custom policies.
 </notice>

-To determine how your customers interact with your app when they sign up, sign in, reset password or update profile you can either configure user flows from the Azure portal or build your own XML custom policies.
-User flows cover fundamental user journeys but limit UI customizations to only changing logo, changing background and choosing one among three layout templates.
-If not satisfied with the interface after trying these, then you definitely need to use custom policies.
+User flows and custom policies allow you to determine how your customers interact with your app when they sign up, sign in, reset password and update profile.
+User flows are easy to set up and recommended for most users.
+However they limit UI customization options to only adding a brand logo, changing page background and choosing one among three layout templates.
+If you wan't more you'll have to reach for custom policies.

-In this article I will show you how to customize the look and behaviour of a custom policy.
-We'll discuss options and limitations of different approaches.
-We be using an example custom policy I made.
-Get the files from <a href="https://github.com/vinmugambi/azure-b2c-custom-html"> this github repo </a> and follow the instructions in `readme.md` to configure the policy in your tenant.
+In this article I will show you how to change the look of an already built custom policy.I'll be using a password-less policy, that I made by modifying the [Azure AD B2C social and local accounts starter pack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/main/SocialAndLocalAccounts) files, as an example.
+Download the sample policy from<a href="https://github.com/vinmugambi/azure-b2c-custom-html"> this github repo</a> and follow the instructions in `readme.md` to add it to your B2C tenant.

-This is how the login with email journey looks like.
+I'll mainly focus on the local sign in or sign up journey and here is how it's steps currently look like.

 <div class="flex">